-Pay-Per-Click advertising is usually offered by ad networks, which are large companies that contract with brands and retailers to display their products.
+Pay-per-click advertising is usually offered by ad networks, which are large companies that contract with brands and retailers to display their products.
 Then they turn around and re-sell the ads to bloggers and website owners.

 The pay-per-click is usually pretty low, but some networks offer more than others.
 Well-known ad networks include Google Adsense, and Media.net (associated with Yahoo!).
 But there are some networks that are not associated with these internet giants too.

-Pay-per-click ads are usually one of the easiest ways to make money blogging as soon as you start your blog because Google Adsense will approve any website regardless of traffic (as long as you don’t have banned content, like pornos or something).
-Many beginners start with this form of advertising to make money blogging.
+Pay-per-click ads are usually one of the easiest ways to make money blogging as soon as you start your blog.
+This is because Google Adsense and Media.net will approve just about any website regardless of traffic (as long as you don’t have banned content, like pornos or something).

 Direct Advertising and Sponsored Posts

 Once your blog has been around a while and you have a decent amount of traffic, you can start searching for direct advertising.
 Some companies may even come to you via your contact page.

 These companies are only interested in gaining a link back from your website.
 They don’t actually care if anyone sees their content or clicks their link.
 Instead, they are only using your website’s rank with Google to improve their own.

 The spammy companies will try to get bloggers to publish their content and give them a link for $10-20.
 They may go up to as much as $200 for one link if you have a high-ranking blog.

 Affiliate marketing is when a blogger gets paid if you use a link on their website to buy something.
-Instead of the pay-per-click ads where the blogger gets paid just for your click on an ad, you have to actually buy something for the blogger to get paid.
+Instead of the pay-per-click ads where the blogger gets paid just for your click on an ad, you usually have to buy something for the blogger to get paid.

-How Much Can You Make?
+How Much Can You Make from Affiliate Marketing?

 Benefits of Affiliate Marketing

 Another benefit is that your tracking code will usually work for a few days.
-So if a reader clicks on an Amazon link on your blog post, anything they buy on Amazon for the next couple of days will be credited as a sale for your website, even if it’s not the specific product you linked to.
+So, if a reader clicks on an Amazon link on your blog post, anything they buy on Amazon for the next couple of days will be credited as a sale for your website, even if it’s not the specific product you linked to.

 I made a commission off of that even though that’s not the product I had originally linked to.
 Score!

-Selling Your Own Products
+3. Selling Your Own Products